Experienced Barrister in Birmingham

 Corporate insolvency: Petitioning for or resisting winding up petitions, administrations or provisional liquidations; applications under s.
 238 Insolvency Act 1986 (transactions at an under value), s.
 239 (preferences) or for a vesting order; proceedings against transactions defrauding creditors; claims involving fraudulent or wrongful trading; costs orders relating to insolvency proceedings; claims against Liquidators or office holders; issues of limitation and claims under restitution.

-Iqbal acts for creditors, insolvency practitioners and companies facing proceedings or directors of companies in insolvency.
+Iqbal acts for creditors, insolvency practitioners and companies or directors facing proceedings.

 Personal insolvency: Setting aside statutory demands; applying for or resisting bankruptcy; annulling a bankruptcy order; claims against third parties by the trustee (for example, preferential payments, transactions at an undervalue, gifts); questioning of debtors; proceedings to secure foreign assets or beneficial interest in land.

-Iqbal acts for debtors, creditors and trustees in bankruptcy as well as third parties being pursued by the trustee.
+Iqbal acts for debtors, creditors and trustees in bankruptcy as well as third parties pursued by a trustee.

 Examples of Iqbal's insolvency work in 2017: